nosportugal/terraform-gce-atlantis/README.md

 - **Shielded VM** - A Shielded VM is a VM that's hardened by a set of security controls that help defend against rootkits and bootkits.
 Using a Shielded VM helps protect enterprise workloads from threats like remote attacks, privilege escalation, and malicious insiders.

+- **Confidential VM** - A Confidential VM is a type of Compute Engine VM that ensures that your data and applications stay private and encrypted even while in use.
+You can use a Confidential VM as part of your security strategy so you do not expose sensitive data or workloads during processing.
+Note that Confidential VM [does not support live migration](https://cloud.google.com/confidential-computing/confidential-vm/docs/error-messages#live_migration_isnt_supported), so if this feature is enabled, `onHostMaintenance` will be set to `TERMINATE`.

 ## Prerequisites

 This module expects that you already own or create the below resources yourself.